cl-plus-ssl/cl-plus-ssl/README.md

 ## About

-This library is a fork of [SSL-CMUCL](http://www.cliki.net/SSL-CMUCL).
-The original SSL-CMUCL source code was written by Eric Marsden and includes contributions by Jochen Schmidt.
-Development into CL+SSL was done by David Lichteblau.
+Distinguishing features: CL+SSL is portable code based on CFFI and gray streams.
+It defines its own libssl BIO_METHOD, so that TLS I/O can be written over portable Lisp streams instead of bypassing the streams and giving OpenSSL a Unix file descriptors to send data over.
+(But the file descriptor approach is still used if possible.)

 License: MIT-style.

-Distinguishing features: CL+SSL is portable code based on CFFI and gray streams.
-It defines its own libssl BIO method, so that SSL I/O can be written over portable Lisp streams instead of bypassing the streams and sending data over Unix file descriptors directly.
-(But the traditional approach is still used if possible.)

 ## Download